Idk507/polylingua/plan-polylingua.prompt.md

 ## Plan Overview

 PolyLingua will be a modular system built around a FastAPI backend (Python), with clear components for audio handling, STT, language detection, translation, TTS, and a dialogue/conversation manager.
-You’ll start with a simple cloud‑based prototype, then refactor into clean modules with multi‑turn conversations and persistence, and finally add optional offline/local models and optimizations.
+You’ll start with a simple  prototype, then refactor into clean modules with multi‑turn conversations and persistence, and finally add optional offline/local models and optimizations.

 ### 1. Bootstrap Project & Minimal API
 - Create Python project structure (`polylingua/` package, `main.py`).
 - Add dependencies: `fastapi`, `uvicorn`, `pydantic`, `python-dotenv`, HTTP client (e.g., `httpx` or `requests`).
 - Implement `create_app()` and a basic `GET /health` endpoint.
-- Decide initial cloud providers (e.g., OpenAI/Azure for STT/translation/TTS) and define env vars for API keys.

 ### 2. Implement Audio I/O Module
 - Create `polylingua/audio/` with: